vitobotta/hetzner-k3s/README.md

 Outside of my main job, I spend time looking for security bugs as a bug bounty hunter.
 My goal is to find vulnerabilities in web applications and report them responsibly so they can be fixed.

 If you’d like to connect or just have a chat, feel free to check out my public profile [here](https://vitobotta.com/).
 You’ll find all the necessary links there.
+I may also be available for consultancies around hetzner-k3s and related topics.

 ---